zunayed/noisyNYC/README.md

 Built using D3.
 Foundation CSS for styling

 ## Using You're Own Data
+If you provide a object with values associated with zipcodes you can map you're own values.

 ``` .js
 var noiseData = {
   "10032": 264,